Arcade-Dev-Group/web103_finalproject/milestones/milestone2.md

 ### 1. What went well during this unit?

-[👉🏾👉🏾👉🏾 What went well was agreeing on our app idea and created the wireframes and ERD.
-This helped us better understand how our final project will be built.]
+What went well was agreeing on our app idea and created the wireframes and ERD.
+This helped us better understand how our final project will be built.

 ### 2. What were some challenges your group faced in this unit?

-[👉🏾👉🏾👉🏾 Deciding on what features to include without making the project too complicated.]
+Deciding on what features to include without making the project too complicated.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[👉🏾👉🏾👉🏾 Putting our ideas into code and making sure everything works correctly.
-Also debugging and making sure the pages and features are connected properly.]
+Putting our ideas into code and making sure everything works correctly.
+Also debugging and making sure the pages and features are connected properly.